Department of Mathematics

 For an up-to-date list of publications click here

 Short Bio.
-Currently, I am a Wallenberg Post-doctoral Fellow and Zelevinsky Research Instructor at the Department of Mathematics of Northeastern University.
+Currently, I am a researcher at KTH.
+Before I was a Wallenberg Post-doctoral Fellow and Zelevinsky Research Instructor at the Department of Mathematics of Northeastern University.
 Prior coming to US, I worked at University of Fribourg as Swiss National Science Foundation (SNSF) Post-doc.
 Anders Björner and Torsten Ekedahl supervised me for my doctoral studies at Stockholm University.

 Selected publications (For an up-to-date list of publications click here.)